xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

    - Allocate 3 SIDs for potential future Flex-algo use
   - SRLB (segment routing local block)
     - Local significance only
     - Can be quite small and re-used on each node
+- IS-IS unique instance identifiers for each domain

-# Role-Based Configuration
+# Role-Based Router Configuration

-## Transport IOS-XR – All IOS-XR nodes
+## IOS-XR Nodes - SR-MPLS Transport

 ### Underlay physical interface configuration with BFD